jfox16/hex-dots/README.md

 OR

-1. `npm install`
+1. Clone this repository and navigate to it.
-2. `npm start`
+2. `npm install`
-3. Open localhost:8080 in a web browser
+3. `npm start`
-4. Have fun!
+4. Open localhost:8080 in a web browser